- Central Clinical School (CCS)

 - Nepean Clinical School

-Nepean Clinical School supports up to 50 students in each year of Sydney Medical Program.
+Nepean supports up to 50 students in each year of Sydney Medical Program.
 With its relatively high patient to student ratio, Nepean provides invaluable learning opportunities.
+Our population covers the broadest range of socioeconomic status allowing great exposure to the full scope of disease burden.
 Teaching is delivered by clinicians including academics, hospital specialists and private practitioners, in both hospital and community settings.
+Our teaching hospitals include Nepean, Nepean Private and Blue Mountains District ANZAC Memorial Hospitals.
+The Charles Perkins Centre Nepean has recently established itself as an important part of our research facility.

 - Northern Clinical School